C. L. R. James: Return to Britain

 In 1953, James was forced to leave the US under threat of deportation for having overstayed his visa.
-In his attempt to remain in America, he wrote a study of Herman Melville, Mariners, Renegades and Castaways: The Story of Herman Melville and the World We Live In, and had copies of the privately published work sent to every member of the Senate.
+In his attempt to remain in America, he wrote a study of Herman Melville, titled Mariners, Renegades and Castaways: The Story of Herman Melville and the World We Live In, and had copies of the privately published work sent to every member of the Senate.
 He wrote the book while being detained at the immigration station on Ellis Island.
 In an impassioned letter to his old friend George Padmore, James said that in Mariners he was using Moby-Dick as a parable for the anti-communism sweeping the United States, a consequence, he thought, of Americans' uncritical faith in capitalism.

 Returning to Britain, James appeared to Padmore and his partner Dorothy Pizer to be a man adrift.
 After James started reporting on cricket for the Manchester Guardian, Padmore wrote to American novelist Richard Wright: "That will take him out of his ivory tower and making his paper revolution...."
 Grace Lee Boggs, a colleague from the Detroit group, came to London in 1954 to work with James, but she too, saw him "at loose ends, trying to find his way after fifteen years out of the country."

-In 1957, James travelled to Ghana for the celebration of its independence from British rule in March that year.
-He had met Ghana's new head of state, Kwame Nkrumah, in the United States when Nkrumah was studying there and sent him on to work with George Padmore in London after the Second World War; Padmore was by this point a close Nkrumah advisor and had written The Gold Coast Revolution (1953).
-In correspondence sent from Ghana in 1957, James told American friends that Nkrumah thought he too ought to write a book on the Convention People's Party, which under Nkrumah's leadership had brought the country to independence.
+In 1957, James travelled to Ghana – formerly the Gold Coast – for the celebration of its independence from British rule in March that year.
+He had met Ghana's new head of state, Kwame Nkrumah, in the United States when Nkrumah was studying there and had sent him on to work with George Padmore in London after the Second World War; Padmore was by this point a close Nkrumah advisor and had written The Gold Coast Revolution (1953).
+In correspondence sent from Ghana in 1957, James told American friends that Nkrumah thought he, too, ought to write a book on the Convention People's Party, which under Nkrumah's leadership had brought the country to independence.
 The book shows how the party's strategies could be used to build a new African future.
 James invited Grace Lee Boggs, his colleague from Detroit, to join in the work, though in the end, James wrote Nkrumah and the Ghana Revolution on his own.
 The book was not published until 1977 (by Allison & Busby in London), years after Nkrumah's overthrow, exile and subsequent death.